-Integrating Cb Response with Cb Protection
+Integrating CB Response with CB Protection

-This chapter describes the procedure for integrating Cb Response with Cb Protection.
-It also describes the features available when this integration is active, as well as general features that contribute to the coexistence of the Cb Response sensor and Cb Protection agent on the same computer.
+This chapter describes how to integrate CB Response with CB Protection.
+It also describes the features that are available when this integration is active, as well as general features that contribute to the coexistence of the CB Response sensor and CB Protection agent on the same computer.